stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 Getting telemetry done right can mean the difference between success and failure in the cloud.

-Code and libraries used in your code to expose metrics.

-### Why?

 Allows measuring operation of application and enables many more advanced use cases.

+### How?

+Use code and libraries your code to expose metrics.

 ## 10. Graceful Shutdown